davralin/cluster-ops/cluster/apps/tubearchivist/README.md

+## TubeArchivist

-## This is still in use, but I have it in a dedicated LXC on proxmox instead, while I deal with some other issues not related to TubeArchivist.
+This is still in use, but I have it on a dedicated host on Promox, while I sort out some stuff.